NoahDavey/100-days-of-code/log/r1-log.md

 I worked on expanding out the repository functionality in our database library.
 Managed to get a few queries working as expected with the query builder which was cool.

 ### R1D49
+I'm really bad at keeping these logs now.
+But on saturday I did something with our data structure i think?

 ### R1D50
 ### R1D51
 ### R1D52